vircadia/vircadia-docs-sphinx/docs/source/explore/personalize/change-avatar.md

 # Change Your Avatar

-When you first use High Fidelity, you will be wearing the default avatar, Woody.
+When you first use Project Athena, you will be wearing the default avatar, Woody.
 Your avatar is a representation of you in the metaverse.
 You can control how your avatar moves and speak to other users in-world using it.

 **On This Page:**